Skip to content

 Why is 528 Hz called 'the love frequency'?

 The name comes from the sound-healing tradition popularized by Dr. Joseph Puleo in the 1970s.
 In that tradition, 528 Hz is associated with transformation, repair, and balance.
-Modern research has found that 528 Hz music reduces cortisol — a real, measurable relaxation effect — but the poetic names belong to the tradition, not to peer-reviewed neuroscience.
+The poetic names belong to the tradition, not to neuroscience.
 Use 528 Hz because you like how it makes you feel, not because of its name.

 Do solfeggio frequencies need headphones?